holguinj/suurvay/README.md

 1. Construct a test map for use with `score-user`.
 2. Initialize a core.async channel with a stream of tweets.
+3. Construct a TwitterAPI object.
-3. Start a loop to pass tweets from the channel to `score-user`, blocking users who pass a given threshold.
+4. Start a loop to pass tweets from the channel to `score-user`, blocking users who pass a given threshold.

 ### Construct a Test Map